 Lutembe bay is also positioned on the shores of Lake Victoria and is famous for birding in Uganda where birds come for a break in their journey.
 This bay is a home to a million kinds of palearctic migrant and indigenous birds.
 These include the African green pigeon, the sooty chat, the tropical boubou, the road billed roller and the lead colored flycatcher.

-Semuliki national park has exceptional watching points at River Kirumia area, Sempaya and Ntandi, it harbors the great blue, the piping Hornbill, the red billed dwarf hornbill, yellow throated nicator and the shoebill stork seen on lake Albert.
+Semuliki national park has exceptional watching points along Kirumia trail, Sempaya and Ntandi, it harbors the great blue, the piping Hornbill, the red billed dwarf hornbill, yellow throated nicator and the shoebill stork seen on lake Albert.